yash2189/Weather-App/README.md

 - Docker image is available for this app

+## Tech Stack

+- Python (Flask)
+- OpenWeatherMap API
+- Docker
+- Kubernetes & OpenShift
+- GitHub Actions for CI
+- Kyverno for policy enforcement

-To run the flask app directly:
+## Run the flask app directly:
 - Create your virtual environment : `virtualenv venv`
 - Activate the virtual environement : `source venv/bin/activate`
 - create a `config.json` in project's root directory or export env variable for `API_KEY`